About The Course

 • Why Are Neurodivergent Teens More Susceptible to Mental Health Issues?

-• Why Do Neurodivergent Kids Have More Mental Health Challenges?
+• Why Do Neurodivergent Teens Have More Mental Health Challenges?

 • Signs of Mental Health Issues in Neurodivergent Adolescents